vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 title: VICS Demo 1.1 (Build 1.1)
 ---

-# VICS Demonstration Build 1.1 (January 2018)
+# VICS Demonstration (January 2018)

 The following _Coversheet Demo_ illustrates the _Veteran Integrated Care Services (VICS) Architecture_.
 This architecture enables the incremental migration of VA provider workflow from 130 separate, legacy VISTA Servers to one set of enterprise-wide care services.
 It addresses how to centralize relevant VISTA data while ensuring continued support for CPRS, the VA's primary client for physicians.

 The demonstration involves five components - the pre-existing _VISTA Server_ ("Demo VISTA") and its client _CPRS_ and the new _VICS Server_, _RPC Router_ and _RPC Router Manager_.
 The [meta data of Demo VISTA](../vamB1_1DemoVISTADatasetContents) is shadowed in the VICS Server.
-All but CPRS are hosted on a cloud-based virtual machine at _vamdemo.vistadataproject.info_.
+To run the demonstration yourself, you'll need first follow the [VICS Vagrant Setup instructions](vam/build1_1/setupVagrant).

 ![build1_1Demo](images/build1_1Demo.png)